-We have audited the financial statements of MS INTERNATIONAL plc for the 52 weeks ended 28th April, 2012 which comprise the group income statement, the group and company statement of comprehensive income, the group and company statement of changes in equity, the group and company balance sheets, the group and company cashflow statements, and the related notes 1 to 32.
+We have audited the financial statements of MS INTERNATIONAL plc for the 52 weeks ended 27th April 2013 which comprise the group income statement, the group and company statement of comprehensive income, the group and company statements, and company statements, and the related notes 1 to 30.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union and, as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.

-This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+This report is made solely to the company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
 Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.